Catherine Cramton's Home Page

 Biographical Information

-Catherine Durnell Cramton is an Associate Professor in the School of Management, George Mason University.
-She received her Ph.D. in Organizational Behavior from Yale University, and her A.B. degree from Harvard University.
-Her research explores culture-specific coordination practices, cross-cultural adaptation, and subgroup dynamics, attribution and language issues in globally-distributed work teams.
-In Fall 2008, she was a Fulbright Fellow at the Mediterranean School of Business, Tunis, where she deepened her understanding of the Mediterranean Rim cultural, economic and political context.
+Catherine Durnell Cramton is Professor of Management in the School of Business, George Mason University (Emerita since 2018).
+She received her Ph.D. in Organizational Behavior from Yale University and her A.B. degree from Harvard University.
+Her most recent research explores culture-specific coordination practices, which she and her collaborators have termed "cultural coordination scripts" and "cultural coordination templates" (Cramton, Köhler & Levitt, Journal of International Business Studies, 2021).
+Her research also has examined numerous aspects of geographically distributed teams and global teams, including knowledge sharing problems, attribution issues, subgroup dynamics, cross-cultural adaptation, and language issues.
+She was a Fulbright Fellow at the Mediterranean School of Business, Tunis, in 2008, where she deepened her understanding of the Mediterranean Rim cultural, economic and political context.
+She also has taught courses in Italy, Finland and India and led graduate student residencies to Brazil, Argentina, Turkey, and Hungary.
 Her research has been supported by grants from the National Science Foundation and the Bechtel Foundation.